Marcellis/mad-codelabs/docs/level7-task1/level7-task1.md

 ```

-First a Profile object is created using the input the user has given.
+First a `Profile` object is created using the input the user has given.

-Via the ViewModel a new Profile is created using the Profile object.
+Via the `ViewModel` a new Profile is created using the Profile object.

-After creating the profile we can navigate to the ProfileFragment.
+After creating the profile we can navigate to the `ProfileFragment`.

-The two ifNullOrEmpty functions are helper functions to pass some default values in the case that a EditText is left
+The two `ifNullOrEmpty` functions are helper functions to pass some default values in the case that a `EditText` is left
-empty or if the profileImageUri is null.
+empty or if the `profileImageUri` is null.

-Note: The ProfileFragment doesn’t exist yet we will create this in the next step.
+*Note*: The ProfileFragment doesn’t exist yet we will create this in the next step.

 ## ProfileFragment

-In this step we are going to make the Fragment which displays the created profile.
+In this step we are going to make the `Fragment` which displays the created profile.

 The layout looks similar to the following.